Abstract

 Planet types

 To study elasticity learning across all possible degrees of controllability and elasticity, 66 unique planet conditions were generated by systematically varying inelastic controllability (the probability of the chosen vehicle stopping at the platform if purchasing a single ticket) and elasticity (the added probability of boarding from purchasing 2 extra tickets) from 0 to 100% in 10% increments.
-The treasure value (150 coins) and ticket costs (40 coins for the first ticket, 20 coins for extras) were chosen so that the optimal strategy, as determined by expected value calculations (equation 11), was to purchase 0 tickets on 22 planets (low controllability condition), 1 ticket on a different set of 22 planets (high inelastic controllability condition), and 3 tickets on the remaining 22 planets (high elastic controllability condition).
+The treasure value (150 coins) and ticket costs (40 coins for the first ticket, 20 coins for extra tickets) were chosen so that the optimal strategy, as determined by expected value calculations (equation 11), was to purchase 0 tickets on 22 planets (low controllability condition), 1 ticket on a different set of 22 planets (high inelastic controllability condition), and 3 tickets on the remaining 22 planets (high elastic controllability condition).
 Participants were randomly assigned one planet from each condition, while ensuring they could earn roughly the same total number of coins if they made optimal choices (Initial study= 45±.3, Replication study 46 ± .3).
-To address potential confounds between controllability and predictability1b, we designed the experiment such that high-controllability planets (where purchasing 1 or 3 tickets was optimal) were not inherently more predictable than low-controllability planets.
+To address potential confounds between controllability and predictability2, we designed the experiment such that high-controllability planets (where purchasing 1 or 3 tickets was optimal) were not inherently more predictable than low-controllability planets.
 We quantified predictability as the entropy of the probability distribution determining whether the participant will or will not arrive at the rewarded location.
 For 60% of participants, purchasing tickets on high-controllability planets decreased entropy (i.e., increased predictability) compared to low-controllability planets, whereas for the other 40% it increased entropy (i.e., decreased predictability).
 To increase sensitivity to individual differences, all participants first encountered a planet where purchasing any number of tickets (0, 1, 2, or 3) yielded the same expected value (EV = 30 coins).

 Initial training

 Prior to engaging in the task, participants completed 90 practice trials.
 These practice trials were divided equally across planets with high inelastic controllability, high elastic controllability, and low controllability.
-To reinforce participants' understanding of how elasticity and controllability were manifested in each planet, they were informed of the planet type they had visited after every 15 trips.
+To reinforce participants’ understanding of how elasticity and controllability were manifested in each planet, they were informed of the planet type they had visited after every 15 trips.
+Specifically, for high inelastic controllability planets, the message read: “ Your ride actually would stop for you with 1 ticketn So purchasing extra tickets, since they do cost money, is a WASTE.”
+For low controllability planets: “Doesn’t seem like the vehicle stops for you nor does purchasing extra tickets help.”
+Lastly, for high elastic controllability planets: “Hopefully by now it’s clear that only by purchasing 3 tickets (LOADING AREA) are you consistently successful in catching your ride.”.

 Power analysis

 The sample sizes for both the initial and the replication studies were pre-registered before data collection commenced.
 For the initial study, we derived the sample size of 264 participants using a power analysis aiming to estimate with high accuracy (credible interval width < 0.1) the likelihood that participants will opt-in for any combination of elastic and inelastic control (66 total combinations).
-For this purpose, we used Kruschke's (2014) procedure for Bayesian Power Analysis30.
+For this purpose, we used Kruschke’s (2014) procedure for Bayesian Power Analysis32.
 Based on pilot data (N=19), we fitted a Bayesian Beta Binomial model to the proportion of opt-ins in the planet with no optimal strategy (and therefore the highest variability in behavior would be expected), and found that 12 participants were required for the credible interval of the binomial proportion parameter to be lower than 0.1.
 Since each participant completes 3 combinations of elastic and inelastic control, we multiplied the required sample size by the total number of planets in each condition (22) which results in an estimate of n=264.

 Regression analyses